Brand Measurement Case Studies

 Brand is profitable in e-commerce, but twice as profitable in building wholesale.
 Incremental retail lift was 2x larger than DTC — revenue you cannot reach with direct response ads.

 This is a 6-month causal geo-holdout — the most rigorous test available.
 These were exclusively top-of-funnel brand-building campaigns.
 The platforms said 0.91x.
-The real return was 1.93x.
+The measured incremental return was 1.93x.
 And here’s what makes this fundamentally different from DR: while generating that 1.93x incremental return, these brand campaigns were also building brand searches, growing the audience, and lifting retail sales in channels with zero ad targeting.
 No direct response campaign does that.
-This is the performance brand-building playbook — and it outperformed everything on the DR side by every measure.
-This result alone would end the argument.
-But we have five more case studies showing the same thing.
+Marathon made the gap measurable.

 Case Studies 5 & 6 · Cross-Channel Validation